How dangerous canine distemper really is?

 - making noise all time as if the animal is in some kind of pain.

 This is the saddest part.
 There is no cure.
 In western countries, the veterinarian will advise euthanasia.
 Vets like me living in Asia advise treatment to alleviate the pain and suffering.
 In my personal experience, i have seen dogs recover from this disease through my treatment plan.
 Though they too live with a minor degree of disability.
+The treatment varies from dogs to dogs, but I would like to say there is over the counter drug you can give.
+As in Distemper dog is mostly off fed, and do not show any interest in food.
+In addition to food and intravenous drips etc, I prefer giving all plant protein powder.

 Control and prevention